 The Background - About John George AsterJohn Aster was born on the 5th of December 1969.
 He was educated at Cairns High School and once studied music through the Trinity College of Music, London1.

-He spent nine years in the military playing with the Army Band, and worked as a Music Teacher.
+Aster spent nine years in the military (Australian Army) playing with the Army Band, and later worked as a Music Teacher.
 His time in the military was spent as a Show Cause Sgt in the Soldier Career Management Agency, and at the Central Army Records Office.
 He was HQ 1st Division as a clerk and HQ NORCOM in Darwin.
 He was also part of a group deployed to assist with peace talks internationally.

 On leaving the military, John spent several years working a number of jobs before establishing an import/export company which operated between 1997 and 2002.

-In 2001 Aster had established a business in upholstery which grew to be one of the largest in Queensland, having up to 90 staff/subcontractors at any time.
-This business closed in 2009 with an annual turnover of about $4 million a year.
+In 2002 Aster had established a business in upholstery, Topline Upholstery Shops, which grew to be one of the largest in Queensland, having up to 90 staff/subcontractors at any time.
+This business ceased trading in 2007, and closed in August 2010.
+The company had been trading at its peak with an annual turnover of about $4 million a year.

-John Aster married a Korean national in 2000, in Seoul, Korea.
+John Aster married a Korean national, Eun Kyung Hwang, in 2000.
+They were married in Seoul, Korea.
 His daughter was born in October 2005.
 The marriage became strained, but was never violent.
 In November 2007 John’s wife left him, taking close to $60,000.00 in cash and embezzled funds from the business they operated.

 Although the turnover was large, so were the outgoings.
 The theft hurt the business badly, and so John worked tirelessly for four months through the painful separation to pay everyone out.